 The FIRE (financial independence, retire early) movement is growing quickly.
 There are many blogs and podcasts dedicated to the subject and everything that’s involved in reaching financial freedom.

-With so many great resources out there I thought it would be useful to put together a collection of the best personal finance blogs that specialize in financial independence.
-Here you’ll find more than 50 blogs that can help you on your own quest towards early retirement.
+With so many great resources out there, I thought it would be useful to put together a collection of the best FIRE blogs.
+Here you’ll find more than 40 blogs that can help you on your own journey toward early retirement.

 Related reading: 50+ of the Best Personal Finance Blogs You Should Be Following

-The Best FIRE Blogs
+The Best Financial Independence Retire Early Blogs

 At Mad Fientist, Brandon has a blog and podcast focused on financial independence and achieving it early in life.
 Both the podcast and blog are excellent resources and The Laboratory includes a handy “Time to FI” calculator and a helpful FI tracker.

-Physician on FIRE is written by a physician who achieved financial independence at 39.
-He now works part-time and plans to retire early.
+Physician on FIRE is written by a physician, Leif, who achieved financial independence at 39 after a nine-year career.
+He retired from medicine a few years later at the age of 43.
 Although there is some content that is geared towards other physicians, most of it will be relevant to a much wider audience.
 The site also includes a few calculators that are quite useful.